 Royal Geographical Society (with IBG)

-Founded in 1830 for the advancement of geographical science, The Royal Geographical Society (with IBG) is a 16,000+ member learned society and professional body that impacts millions of people each year through its work to advance geography and support geographers.
+Founded in 1830 for the advancement of geographical science, The Royal Geographical Society (with IBG) is a 16,000+ member professional body that impacts millions of people each year through its work to advance geography and support geographers.
 Its archive includes materials from the society’s library, as well as its extensive archival, map and photography collections.

 The Society has served as an information exchange for geographers, explorers, soldiers, administrators and naturalists, providing intelligence for a range of government departments.
 As such, its extensive map room was a frequent source of information for the military.

 Explore the largest private collection of primary source maps and charts

 The Royal Geographical Society (with IBG) digital archive contains more than one hundred thousand maps and charts, complemented by manuscript material, field notes, correspondence, drawings, pamphlets, atlases, gazetteers, and a range of other published and unpublished materials.

 Taken together, these materials create new pathways for interdisciplinary research and education, while, at the same time, preserving one of the world’s most prestigious geographical collections.

 This archive sheds light on the close relationship between geographical science and history, exploration, colonialism, diplomatic policies, natural resources, cultural studies, anthropology and ethnography.